DickerDackel/pygame-sara-walking/README.md

 # pygame-sara-walking

-Demo of a walking directional sprite animation
+Demo of a walking directional sprite animation as answer to a question on the pygame reddit.

 The pygame.sprite.Sprite class makes use of two attributes, rect and image.